 Acknowledgements.
-We thank the Swiss National Science Foundation SNSF for funding this work in the frame of the National Research Program "Sustainable use Use of Soil as a Resource" (NRP 68)" and "Swiss Earth Observatory Network" (SEON) for funding aerial surveys with APEX.
+We thank the Swiss National Science Foundation SNSF for funding this work in the framework of the national research programme "Sustainable Use of Soil as a Resource" (NRP 68).
+We also thank the Swiss Earth Observatory Network (SEON) for funding aerial surveys with APEX.
 Special thanks go to WSL and the soil protection agency of the Canton of Zurich for sharing their soil data with us.
 Furthermore, we would like to thank Thorsten Hothorn for advice on model selection and boosting.